rwaight/WindowsAutomation/README.md

-# ADAutomation
+# Windows Automation
-Tools for automating Active Directory systems management
+Tools for automating Windows systems and Active Directory